Shift of the Bose-Einstein condensation transition in the presence of a second atomic species: Introduction

 An additional shift in the critical temperature due to finite size effects is also calculated in \cite{giorgini1996condensate} and given by

 where $\Bar{\omega} = \frac{\omega_x + \omega_y + \omega_z}{3}$ is the arithmetic average of the trap frequencies.

 It is expected that in the context of atomic mixtures, the interspecies interaction will cause an additional shift to the critical temperature of a phase transition.
 For the particular case of Bose-Fermi mixtures, the shift of the BEC critical temperature has been calculated in \cite{albus2002critical} however, the case of bosonic mixtures has remained open, although a recent study estimates it for the simpler situation of a symmetric and thermal mixture \cite{hryhorchak2019large}.
-In this paper, we cover a broader scenario than only the symmetric mixture, by obtaining a general analytical expression for the shift in the critical temperature of the BEC phase transition of a principal species in the presence of a secondary species that could be solved numerically for any bosonic mixture.
-We apply our results to realistic experimental parameters by considering a $^{23}$Na-$^{39}$K mixture \cite{castilho2019compact,gutierrez2021miscibility,schulze2018feshbach} and show that, by changing the atom number ratio between the species, it is possible to obtain a shift that is of the same order as the one resulting from intraspecies interactions and therefore, measurable in current experimental setups.
+In this paper, we cover a broader scenario than only the symmetric mixture, by obtaining an analytical expression for the shift in the critical temperature of the BEC phase transition of a principal species in the presence of a secondary species that could be solved numerically for any bosonic mixture trapped by harmonic potentials fulfilling that $\frac{\omega_{x,1}}{\omega_{x,2}} = \frac{\omega_{y,1}}{\omega_{y,2}} = \frac{\omega_{z,1}}{\omega_{z,2}} = \frac{(\omega_{x,1}\omega_{y,1}\omega_{z,1})^{1/3}}{(\omega_{x,2}\omega_{y,2}\omega_{z,2})^{1/3}} \equiv \frac{\omega_1}{\omega_2}$, which is usually the case for pure magnetic and optical traps~\cite{grimm2000optical, pethick2008bose}.We apply our results to realistic experimental parameters by considering a $^{23}$Na-$^{39}$K mixture \cite{castilho2019compact,gutierrez2021miscibility,schulze2018feshbach} and show that, by changing the atom number ratio between the species, it is possible to obtain a shift that is of the same order as the one resulting from intraspecies interactions and therefore, measurable in current experimental setups.